Geovation/usemap-rest/README.md

 ./bootstrap.sh
 ```

 Ensure you set your OS API key within your local environment.
-A copy of `.env.sample` can be taken and named `.env` - the API key should be entered in that file in the `os_api_key` line.
+A copy of `.env.sample` can be taken and renamed to `.env` - the API key should be entered in that file in the `os_api_key` line.

 The environment file also allows for cross origin resource sharing to be configured.
 Enter the value you require (e.g. `*` or `http://localhost:3000`) for the `cors_origin` variable.